On the Mordell-Weil rank of certain CM abelian varieties over anticyclotomic towers: Abstract

 \section{Abstract}

 Let $K/\QQ$ be an imaginary quadratic extension, and let $p$ be an odd prime.
-In this paper, we investigate the growth of Mordell-Weil ranks of CM abelian varieties associated with Hecke characters over $K$ of infinite type $(1, 0)$ along the $\ZZ_p$-anticyclotomic tower of $K$.
+In this paper, we investigate the growth of Mordell-Weil ranks of certain CM abelian varieties associated with Hecke characters over $K$ of infinite type $(1, 0)$ along the anticyclotomic $\ZZ_p$-tower of $K$.
 Our results cover \emph{all} decomposition types of $p$ in $K$.

-The analytic aspect of our proof is based on our computations of the local and global root numbers of Hecke characters, together with a recent generalization by H. Jia of D. Rohrlich's result concerning the relation between the vanishing orders of Hecke $L$-functions and their root numbers.
+The analytic aspect of our proof is based on our computations of the local and global root numbers of Hecke characters, together with a recent generalization by Haijun Jia of David Rohrlich's result concerning the relation between the vanishing orders of Hecke $L$-functions and their root numbers.
 The arithmetic conclusions then follow from the Gross-Zagier formula and the Kolyvagin machinery.